15 Travel F**K UPs

 I’m looking at my booking confirmation which clearly states I need parking from 9am on the 3rd May.
 It’s 4pm on the 2nd May so I’m fine.
 Or am I?
 I check my calendar and my stomach sinks.
 The horrifying realisation sets in, that when I was happily chatting away to my boss earlier today, I was actually supposed to be at the airport preparing to board the first of our flights to the Maldives.
 Fingers trembling, I fumble with the number to call my new husband and between hysterical sobs manage to explain the ‘f**k up of all f**k ups’.
 How could I have been so dumb/got my dates mixed up/left the arrangements for parking so late?

-My only defense is that I’d recently lost my mum, and many things I’d found easy before, now felt akin to the sensation of being thrown around in a swirling vortex full of snarling snakes.
+My only defence is that I’d recently lost my mum, and many things I’d found easy before, now felt akin to the sensation of being thrown around in a swirling vortex full of snarling snakes.
 I wasn’t coping well and this mishap threatened to unhinge my already fragile state.

-Fortunately Hayes & Jarvis were sensational and managed to book us on flights the next day, change our hotels and miraculously soothe my frazzled nerves.
+Fortunately, Hayes & Jarvis were sensational and managed to book us on flights the next day, change our hotels and miraculously soothe my frazzled nerves.
 Nevertheless, this mistake cost us an extra £1,000, even after the travel company sacrificed all their commission on the flights.
 We went on to have the trip of a lifetime, staying in an incredible overwater jacuzzi in the Maldives before a cultural week in a fabulous beach pool room in Oman.
 I only wish the beginning wasn’t memorable for all the wrong reasons.

 Layovers and flights lesson